Menstrual migraine: Causes

-The exact causes of menstrual migraine are not known for sure but there is a link between falling levels of the female hormone estrogen and the onset of a migraine attack.
+The exact causes of menstrual migraine are not known for sure, but there is a link between falling levels of the female hormone estrogen and the onset of a migraine attack.
 The estrogen level may fall after bleeding occurs during the menstrual cycle or when external sources of estrogen are no longer taken, like when a woman stops taking birth control pills or hormone pills in hormone replacement therapy.

 Diagnosis

 The diagnosis of a menstrual migraine is made by keeping track of when the migraines occur for a period of at least three months.
-Menstrually related migraine attacks occur usually between 2 days before and 3 days after the start of menstruation in at least 2 out of 3 menstrual cycles (periods) in a row.
-Pure menstrual migraine and menstrually related migraine are both migraines without auras with one exceptionally rare case with aura reported in 2012.
+Menstrually related migraine attacks usually occur between 2 days before and 3 days after the start of menstruation in at least 2 out of 3 menstrual cycles (periods) in a row.
+Pure menstrual migraine and menstrually related migraine are both migraines without auras, with one exceptionally rare case of migraines with aura reported in 2012.

-The Menstrual Migraine Assessment Tool (MMAT) is a simple questionnaire with three questions, that has shown to be fairly accurate in diagnosing menstrual migraine (Tepper SJ, 2008).
+The Menstrual Migraine Assessment Tool (MMAT) is a simple questionnaire with three questions that has shown to be fairly accurate in diagnosing menstrual migraine (Tepper SJ, 2008).
 The three questions are: